 TAXI AND UBER – Trips from JFK to Manhattan work on the basis of a flat fee (at the moment, it is $70 USD.
 You’ll have to add a surcharge during peak hours (4:00 pm to 8:00 pm on weekdays), the airport fee, the tolls and a New York State Congestion Surcharge.
 Uber has similar prices but you must use the app to book it.

 On most days, this itinerary is best followed on foot – but you will need to travel to the starting point, and back to your room in the evening.

 New York has a wide network of buses, metro lines and taxis.
 The most convenient way to move around is by metro (known as subway), which runs 24/7.
-Tickets cost $3, but if you have a Metro Card you’ll pay $2.75 per ride.
+Tickets are very budget friendly (in the range of $3 USD), and even cheaper if you have the Metro Card.
 The New York CityPass I mentioned above includes a Metro Card.

 Other useful tips

 Finally, you will find these tips help you when visiting the city: